-This is the material from a 2 week Python programming bootcamp for mathematics graduate students heading to internships for the summer as part of the NSF funded PI4 Program for Interdisciplinary and Industrial Internships at Illinois.
-The students ranged from those that had never programmed to a few who had extensive programming experience but not much experience with numerical methods.
+This is the material from a 2 week Python programming bootcamp for our students heading to internships for the summer as part of the NSF funded PI4 Program for Interdisciplinary and Industrial Internships at Illinois.
 The camp was held June 7 -- 18, 2016 and met 9am to 5 pm.
 Each day we: (i) learned new computational concepts; (ii) tested our understanding on short programming exercises; (iii) presented and critiqued student project solutions; and (iv) coded the next project.
 Most of the time each day was spent programming.

 Discussed printing output, basic expressions, conditionals, functions and looping and lists.
 Also briefly introduced the assert statement as a rudimentary way to test code.

 Introduced a few fundamental data structures in Python: Lists, tuples, dictionaries and sets.
 Also introduced generator and iterator based techniques.
 As a reminder, we saw some compact ways to construct lists, sets and use generators with functions like min, max and sum.

 We saw the basics of opening files and reading and writing their contents.
 Along the way we covered basic string processing and formatting.
 Then we covered array and matrix objects of NumPy including how to create arrays of various kinds, and some simple operations one can do on arrays.
 This included helper functions for common tasks like uniform subdivision of an interval.
 We closed the day with some basic plotting of single variable functions and some simple analysis and histograms of data.
 The new packages used today were: a little bit of SciPy, Matplotlib and NumPy.